 Our Acril Irish Breakfast tea is available in both tea bags and as loose tea form and has a deep, strong, dark flavor that promotes freshness and energy.

 English Afternoon Tea

-This tea blend is a bright medium strength, delightful and really unique refreshing. this blend traditionally contains Ceylon (Sri Lanka) black tea, Assam (India) black teas and Kenyan black teas.
-English Afternoon tea is also serving with our without milk or lemon.
+This tea blend is a bright medium strength, delightful, and really unique refreshing. this blend traditionally contains Ceylon (Sri Lanka) black tea, Assam (India) black teas, and Kenyan black teas.
+English Afternoon tea is also serving with or without milk or lemon.

 Afternoon tea was introduced in England by Anna, the seventh Duchess of Bedford, in the year 1840.
 The Duchess would become hungry around four o’clock in the afternoon.
 The evening meal in her household was served fashionably late at eight o’clock, thus leaving a long period of time between lunch and dinner.